-China Focus is proud to announce the 2021 China Focus Essay Contest!
-This contest is organized by China Focus and is jointly hosted by the 21st Century China Center, Fudan-UC Center on Contemporary China, and the 1990 Institute.
+This year’s contest was organized by China Focus and was jointly hosted by the 21st Century China Center, Fudan-UC Center on Contemporary China, and the 1990 Institute.

-For this year, we offer two topics, and award two prizes for each topic, one top entry from a Chinese college or university and the other from an American college or university.
-Altogether, we expect to issue four awards.
+For this year, we offered two topics, and awarded two prizes for each topic, one top entry from a Chinese college or university and the other from an American college or university.

 Award winners will need to grant China Focus and co-sponsors the right to publish their essays on their respective platforms or in their publications.
 They will also be invited to participate in a panel discussion about the two topics.
 (Chinese announcement)